 Best Case Scenario: Cooperative Squatter Departure

-Your squatters actually listen to reason and leave voluntarily after you serve proper notice or offer them cash for keys.
+Your squatters listen to reason and leave voluntarily after you give proper notice or offer them cash for keys.

 This ideal scenario lets you list your Louisville property within weeks instead of months.

-Even cooperative departures require proper documentation to protect you from future claims.
-You’ll still need written agreements, title searches, and property condition assessments before listing.
+Even cooperative departures require proper documentation to protect against future claims.
+Before listing, you’ll still need written agreements, title searches, and property condition assessments.

 But you can typically have your property ready for sale within 30 to 45 days of resolving the squatter situation.